MattyOL/Memory-game/README.md

  * Wireframes
    * The Wireframes were created using justinmind however, the layout and design was fallowed very loosely and changed during the mockup stage.

+  *responive
+   * The overall site is responsive across all of the pages.
+   *
    * Home-page